tryton/trytond/doc/topics/views/index.rst

       must be an integer and it will be updated to match the new sort order when the user uses ``Drag and Drop`` on list rows.

-    * ``colors``: A PySON string that will be evaluated for each record.
-A string containing the name of the color will be returned.

     * ``keyword_open``: A boolean to specify if the client should look for a tree_open action on double click instead of switching view.